Variety Cruises: History

+Company

 The company has established itself as one of the pioneers in theme cruises including gay and lesbian-themed cruises.
-Constantine Venetopoulos, one of the cruise lines' ambassadors, heads the International Gay and Lesbian Travel Association division of the company.

 Destinations

-Variety Cruises is known for visiting off the beaten track destinations including The Gambia, in the Rivers of West Africa among other destinations.
 The cruise lines' first destination was Greece, but since the company's expansion a number of destinations include the Adriatic Sea, Costa Rica & Panama, Cuba, the Canary Islands, Seychelles, and Cape Verde.
 The company's West Africa destination was featured by CNN for their Rivers of West Africa program.

 Fleet

 Variety Cruises runs a fleet of eight small cruise ships, in addition to owning and renting a fleet of 4 private yachts.
 The company's flagship is the Variety Voyager, followed by the Galileo, the Panorama, Panorama II, the Harmony V, the Harmony G, the Pegasos, and the Callisto.
 The company also owns a fleet of smaller yachts solely available for charter including the Obsession, the Absolute King, Christiane, and the Monte Carlo.